yasinaydinnet/expat.ee/Topics/IdCard.md

 - install and activate your smart id

 other:
-- create a bank accou nt
+- create a bank account

 housing and travel:
 - give your id code info to landlord